 What’d He Wear?

-Tony’s brown Glen Urquhart check sport jacket is cut to be flattering for James Gandolfini’s larger size.
+Tony’s glen plaid check sport jacket is cut to be flattering for James Gandolfini’s larger size.
 It is single-breasted with notch lapels and a 3-roll-2 button stance.
 The light brown urea buttons match the four buttons on the cuff of each slightly-too-long sleeve.
 The wide shoulders are padded with sleevehead roping.
 The front is darted, and the back is ventless.
 The sportcoat has straight flapped hip pockets and a welted breast pocket where Tony often wears a display kerchief in its later appearances.

 In a September 2014 interview with The Independent, the show’s costumer Juliet Polcsa noted that, as he got heavier over the course of the show, James Gandolfini was less comfortable in closer-fitting knit polos and so he would be outfitted more frequently in button-up shirts.
 Although this was a practical decision informed by his size, it also had the benefit of reflecting greater prestige as Tony’s power grew in the underworld.